Enitano/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Learning If else statements
-a step deeper into C
+Learning about variables in C. Diving into the C